 Before we dive into the nitty gritty details about visiting the Pink Caves in Catherine Hill Bay, let’s go through some important safety information.
 Accessing the Pink Caves should only be attempted at low tide and when the swell is low.
 So, make sure you check the Central Coast tide times and swell before you set off on this adventure.
 To make that perfectly clear, you must check information about Pink Caves swell and Pink Caves tides before heading out.
 This will help to prevent injuries and Pink Caves deaths.

-Similar to that of the Figure 8 Pools in the Royal National Park, visiting outside of low tide is irresponsible.
+Indeed, visiting outside of low tide is irresponsible.
 You’ll be putting yourself in danger and the lives of others when you need rescuing.

 With that said, extreme care and caution must be taken even during low tide and a slight swell.
 Due to natural erosion, the gap that has been formed in the rock platform within the sea cave creates a passage for the waves to rush through.
 When this occurs, the gap is violently and quickly filled with water.
 The waves penetrating through crash and splash within the sea cave.
 So even during low tide and a slight swell, it’s dangerous to get too close to the split rock platform.